adiiityaaaa07/example/README.md

-# example
+# Learning
-Example for deploy
+Example for deploy with a simple code